Connecting with Other People

-To see me in motion, you can watch my 6-minute talk on taking robots' perspective at the "Research Matters!" event at Brown University.
+Do people spontaneously take a robot's perspective?
+Find out in my 6-minute talk at the "Research Matters!" event at Brown University.

 I enjoy collaborating with people from diverse backgrounds.
 Below are a list of people that I have written papers with (or that I currently owe a paper to).

 Bertram Malle (Brown University, Department of Cognitive, Linguistic & Psychological Sciences)